 LIL'WAT NATION GATHERING The second gathering was hosted by Lil'wat Nation.
 A call-out approach was initiated by the FNHA Community Engagement Coordinators, Traditional Wellness Coordinator, and Regional Health Liaison.
 An invitation letter and registration form was shared amongst all the health directors and council members in the region.
-The Health Directors and Council Members identified Knowledge Keepers and mentees who wanted to share stories and exchange knowledge on how their connection to land, water and territory influenced their health and wellness.
-All 14 Nations in the region were represented by at least two participants, with a total of 35 participants at the Vancouver Coastal gathering.
+The Health Directors and Council Members identified one Knowledge Keeper and one mentee who wanted to share stories and exchange knowledge on how their connection to land, water and territory influenced their health and wellness.
+Each of the 14 Nations in the region were represented by two participants, for a total of 28 participants at the Vancouver Coastal gathering.